-In 2020, the City of Lomita moved forward with efforts to install a new Granular Activated Carbon (GAC) filtration system at the Cypress Water Production Facility (CWPF).
-The City received six bids for the project in 2020 and has since selected RC Foster Corporation to construct the system.
-Initial construction activities at the CWPF began in late February 2021, and construction is projected to be completed in Spring of 2022.
+City received six bids for the project in 2020 and has since selected RC Foster Corporation to construct the system.
+Initial construction activities at the CWPF began in late February 2021, and the project is scheduled to be completed in Summer 2022.